 Institute for Community Action Training

 Institute for Community Action Training (ICAT) shares our Community Action methodology to help participants mobilize the arts as a vehicle for social change.
-Spend a weekend learning time-tested tools to start, build, and expand your own outreach program!
+Spend a weekend learning time-tested tools to start, build, and expand your own arts and social justice program!
 Applications are open to dance and social service professionals.

 ICAT participants will leave with:

-- A working understanding of domestic violence and other prevalent social issues
+- A working understanding of intimate partner violence and other prevalent social issues

 - Tangible workshop aids and resources (sample exercises, session structures, and Take Care Cards™)

 - Tips/tools for creating successful partnerships